vadimbasko/meteor-import-users/readme.md

 Credentials
 * for admin role - login: 'bilbo@example.com' password: 'unsecure'
 * for user role - login 'sam@example.com' password: 'unsecure'
-Or any other user from users.csv.
+<br><br>Or any other user from users.csv.
+Password are the same for all users.

 After login for 'user' role available pages are
 * http://localhost:3000/profile